aa-pack/tx-bank-block-chain/Supplemental/blockchain-install-guide.md

 # Blockchain Installation Guide

-In this Unit, you will use some software tools and utilities to interact with blockchains and to create your very own blockchain from scratch.

-Please follow this guide after starting Unit 18 to be able to follow all the activities and homework assignments.

 **Important Note:** Windows users **MUST** use `git-bash` and not the default Windows command prompt when you are requested to open the terminal window to execute commands.

 ## Installing MyCrypto Desktop App